-The World uses 90 million barrels of oil a day and this is the primary cause of the general increase in global temperature that threatens the world’s ecosystem.
-Transport accounts for two thirds of petroleum consumption and the low cost of transport fuel is passed off as an essential cog in economic development.
+The World currently consumes more than 90 million barrels of oil a day and is a major contributor to thegeneral increase in global temperature that threatens the world’s ecosystem.
+Transport accounts for two thirds of petroleum consumption and the low cost of transport fuel (cheaper than bottled water) is passed off as an essential cog in economic development.

 At $90/barrel (as it was before the oil trade wars), oil sales amount to about three trillion dollars a year, a fact that seems to carry more weight than shrinking ice-caps or endangered coral reefs.
 Profit motivated technologies have recently moved to squeezing oil out of the Earth’s crust at an increased environmental cost that doesn’t get incorporated into market price.

-The response from Saudi Arabia has been to maintain its output alongside increased US production resulting in lower prices that will eventually make expensive US shale oil unprofitable.
-(In contrast to Saudi Arabia’s unending oil supply environmentalist Bill Ryerson notes that their underground aquifers, used for crops and drinking, will be gone by 2020.)
+The response from Saudi Arabia has been to maintain its output alongside increased US production resulting in lower prices that will eventually makeexpensive US shale oil unprofitable.

 Meanwhile cheap oil has a negative effect on alternatives energy initiatives while palliating the masses with short term personal gains.
 When shale oil starts to dry up the price of oil will rise again, and although technology has waylaid ‘peak oil’, by the time we get to that point the Earth will be a far lesser place to live in.